 Heavy Blade and Flashing Blade are best used on offensive attackers, but if such a unit is going on the attack, they may not be in range to benefit from Infantry Rush or Infantry Flash.
 This skill works better to support offensive mages such as Ishtar who will have an easier time benefitting from it.
 Defensive fighters are also more than able to take advantage of these skills too, Infantry Rush in particular in the case of defensive units.
 However, these sort of units would likely prefer to utilize a skill such as Steady Breath to boost their Special charging capabilities.

 All in all, the infantry C slot skills are pretty good but pretty specialized.
-Infantry Pulse can prove to be potentially devastating when stacked, but both Infantry Rush and Infantry Flash are too inconsistent with their effectiveness but can still be powerful in the right situation.
+Infantry Pulse can prove to be potentially devastating when stacked.
+The others are too inconsistent with their effectiveness but can still be powerful in the right situation.